Create datasets in Postman

 Datasets are available on Postman Solo, Team, and Enterprise plans.
 For more information, see the pricing page.

-With datasets, you can manage and use data across your API workflows in Postman.
+Use datasets to manage and use data across your API workflows in Postman.
 You can run data-driven collection tests, power dynamic mock server responses, and reuse the same data across scripts.
-Datasets also enable you to work with both local files and live data from external systems, so you can test different scenarios without duplicating or managing data in multiple places.
+Datasets also enable you to work with both data files and live data from external systems, so you can test different scenarios without duplicating or managing data in multiple places.

 About datasets